getgrav/grav-learn/pages/07.hosting/01.shared/03.crucial/docs.md

 ## Configuring PHP

-Currently Crucial Web Hosting defaults to **PHP 5.3** which is not up to the minimum requirements for Grav.
-We will have to change the PHP version to something more current.
+Currently Crucial Web Hosting defaults to **PHP 5.3**, which is not up to the minimum requirements for Grav.
+Luckily Crucial supports PHP all the way up to the latest **PHP 7.0** so we change the PHP version to something more current.

 To do this, we have to add a special handler call in the `.htaccess` file in the web root.
 So create the `~/www/.htaccess` file and put the following:

 ```
-AddHandler application/x-httpd-php56 .php
+AddHandler application/x-httpd-php70 .php
 ```

 Save the file.
 To test that you have the **correct version of PHP**, you can create a temporary file: `~/www/info.php` and put this in the contents: